scottvr/visocore/README.md

 python visocore.py /path/or/url/to/repository
 ```

-Visocore will analyze the code and generate a visual map.
-You can interact with the map through the command-line interface or the GUI (available soon!).
+Visocore will analyze the code and generate a visual map with the context of knowledge gleaned from the README (other documentation support coming soon.).
+You can interact with the map through TBD.

 ---